 - Check your spam folder regularly in case messages from us go into these folders.

-- Foundation Diploma in Art and Design: You should apply by 13:00 GMT on Thursday 31 January 2019.
-If you meet this deadline you should receive an answer from us by 18 April 2019.
+- Foundation Diploma in Art and Design: You must apply by 1pm GMT on Friday 31 January 2020.
+If you meet this deadline you should receive an answer from us by 22 April 2020.

 - International pre-degree courses at London College of Communication: Applications are considered throughout the year and until the course is full.

-- International pre-degree courses at London College of Fashion: We recommend you apply by 31 January for equal consideration.
-However, we may consider applications after that date, subject to places being available.
+- International pre-degree courses at London College of Fashion: You must apply by 1pm GMT on Friday 31 January 2020.

 What you’ll need to provide